Portland mayor asks feds to stop 'alt-right' rallies

 - The "Trump Free Speech Rally Portland" is scheduled June 4; the #MarchAgainstSharia is set for June 10

-- Portland's mayor: The groups 'are coming to peddle a message of hatred and of bigotry'
+- Portland's mayor: The groups "are coming to peddle a message of hatred and of bigotry"

 (CNN)The mayor of Portland, Oregon, is trying to stop what he describes as two upcoming "alt-right" demonstrations as his city continues to mourn the stabbing deaths of two residents who intervened in a possible hate crime.